PujahBalu/PlantDiseaseDetection/README.md

 # 🌿 Plant Disease Detection using CNN in Google Colab

 This project demonstrates how to build and run a simple Convolutional Neural Network (CNN) for plant disease detection using the [PlantVillage dataset](https://www.kaggle.com/datasets/emmarex/plantdisease) in **Google Colab**.
-It walks through every step, from downloading the dataset with Kaggle API to training and testing a model.
+It walks through every step, from downloading the dataset with the Kaggle API to training and testing a model.

 ---